 \subsection{Prefetch+Load Attack}

-We build the first covert channel attack, Prefetch+Load following Observation 1.
-Algorithm~\ref{alg1} shows the the protocol details.
-In this attack, the sender and receiver first agree on the cache line used to transfer information.
-Then in each iteration of the transmission, the sender transmits a bit ``1'' by performing \texttt{prefechw} on the shared data, and a bit ``0'' by idling; the receiver loads the same cache line and times the load to determine it is a LLC hit or private cache hit: the receiver receives a bit ``1'' when having an LLC hit, and receives a bit ``0'' when having a private cache hit.
+We build the first covert channel attack, Prefetch+Load, following Observation 1.
+Algorithm~\ref{alg1} shows the details of it.
+In this attack, the sender and receiver first agree on the shared cache line used to transmit information.
+Then in each iteration of the attack, the sender transmits a bit ``1'' by performing \texttt{PREFETCHW} on the shared cache line, or a bit ``0'' by idling.
+The receiver loads the same cache line and times the load to determine if it is a remote private cache hit or local private cache hit: the receiver receives a bit ``1'' when having a remote private cache hit, and otherwise receives a bit ``0''.

-Note that different than the experiments in Section~\ref{characterization}, the sender and receiver cannot synchronize by using \texttt{pthread\_mutex\_lock}, since they do not belong to the same process.
-Thus, we let the sender and receiver synchronize the transmission using time stamp counters (TSCs), as done in prior covert channel attacks~\cite{lru1, coherence_attack, fr, ff}.
-As a simple example, if the sender is sending 1 bit per 1000 cycles,the sender can send each bit when the current CPU cycle is very close to a multiple of 1000 (e.g. less than 100 cycles, i.e. $current\_cycle\mod1000 < 100$); the receiver can perform the load to detect the bit when the current CPU cycle is in between two consecutive multiples of 1000, i.e. $500 < current\_cycle\mod1000 < 600$.
+Note that different than the experiments in Section~\ref{characterization}, the sender and receiver cannot synchronize using pthread mutex locking, since they do not belong to the same process.
+Thus, we let the sender and receiver synchronize the transmission using time stamp counters (TSCs), as done in prior covert channel attacks (e.g.,~\cite{lru1, coherence_attack, fr, ff, ps}).